INPHINITHY/Web_Structure/README.md

 │   └── database.php        # Database connection file
 │
 ├── pages/
-│   ├── home.php            # Homepage
-│   ├── about.php           # About us page
+│   ├── home.php            # Homepage can be the same as the index file or dont use the homepage │   ├── about.php           # About us page
 │   └── contact.php         # Contact form page
 │